MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

-2. In **Microsoft Edge**, the Office 365 Compliance Center tab should still be open.
+2. In **Microsoft Edge**, the Microsoft 365 compliance tab should still be open.
 Select the address bar and navigate to **https://portal.office.com**.

 3. If a **Get your work done with Office 365** message is shown, close it with the **X** in the upper right corner.